Skip to main content

 6 Perpetrator Grooming Behaviors Every Parent Needs to Know

-However, there are things that almost all perpetrators have in common: they often use certain behaviors to groom a child for abuse.
+While perpetrators of sexual abuse come in all shapes and sizes, there are things that almost all perpetrators have in common: they often use certain behaviors to groom a child for abuse.
 These behaviors are methodical, subtle, gradual, and escalating (meaning they intensify as time goes by).
 We typically refer to these as grooming behaviors.

 01

-FORMING RELATIONSHIPS
+FORMING RELATIONSHIPS AND BUILDING TRUST

-They will single out one child as “special” and give him or her extra attention and gifts as a way to form a bond between them.
+Perpetrators tend to be more interested in forming relationships with children than adults.
+They will single out one child as "special" and give him or her extra attention, time, and gifts as a way to form a bond between them.
 They will take a special interest in a child’s look and dress and may take excessive pictures of the child.

 02